hashicorp/terraform-provider-azurerm/website/docs/d/api_management_api.html.markdown

 * `name` - (Required) The name of the API Management API.

-* `service_name` - (Required) The name of the API Management service which the API Management API belongs to.
+* `api_management_name` - (Required) The name of the API Management Service in which the API Management API exists.

-* `resource_group_name` - (Required) The Name of the Resource Group in which the API Management API exists.
+* `resource_group_name` - (Required) The Name of the Resource Group in which the API Management Service exists.

+* `revision` - (Required) The Revision number of the API Management API.

 ## Attributes Reference

 * `id` - The ID of the API Management API.

-* `path` - Relative URL uniquely identifying this API and all of its resource paths within the API Management service instance.
-It is appended to the API endpoint base URL specified during the service instance creation to form a public URL for this API.
-The path cannot start or end with `/`.
+* `description` - A description of the API Management API, which may include HTML formatting tags.

+* `display_name` - The display name of the API.

+* `is_current` - Is this the current API Revision?

+* `is_online` - Is this API Revision online/accessible via the Gateway?

+* `path` - The Path for this API Management API.

+* `protocols` - A list of protocols the operations in this API can be invoked.

 * `service_url` - Absolute URL of the backend service implementing this API.

-* `description` - Description of the API.
-May include HTML formatting tags.

-* `protocols` - Describes on which protocols the operations in this API can be invoked.

-* `subscription_key_parameter_names` - Describes the names of the header and query parameter names used to send in the subscription key.
-The `subscription_key_parameter_names` block is defined below.

-* `soap_pass_through` - Make API Management expose a SOAP front end, instead of a HTTP front end.
+* `soap_pass_through` - Should this API expose a SOAP frontend, rather than a HTTP frontend?

-* `revision` - Describes the Revision of the Api.
+* `subscription_key_parameter_names` - A `subscription_key_parameter_names` block as documented below.

-* `version` - Indicates the Version identifier of the API if the API is versioned.
+* `version` - The Version number of this API, if this API is versioned.

-* `version_set_id` - A resource identifier for the related ApiVersionSet.

-* `is_current` - Indicates if the API revision is current api revision.

-* `is_online` - Indicates if the API revision is accessible via the gateway.
+* `version_set_id` - The ID of the Version Set which this API is associated with.

 ---

 A `subscription_key_parameter_names` block exports the following:

-* `header` - Subscription key header name.
+* `header` - The name of the HTTP Header which should be used for the Subscription Key.

-* `query` - Subscription key query string parameter name.
+* `query` - The name of the QueryString parameter which should be used for the Subscription Key.

+---

+A `wsdl_selector` block exports the following:

+* `service_name` - The name of service to import from WSDL.

+* `endpoint_name` - The name of endpoint (port) to import from WSDL.